Skip to Content

 Pay your bills.

 You don’t want to come home from a long trip and realize it cost you late fees.
+So double check the due dates on your bills before you leave.
 If you have any bills that are due during the time you are gone, pay them before you leave.

 If you don’t have the money in your account before you leave, set them to autopay when they’re due.
 You can cancel the auto-payment after you return, if you don’t like it, but it’s good to utilize while you’re gone.